jishmachiraykal/Data-Structures-and-Algorithms-in-C-and-C-/hashing_techniques/README.md

 * Hash functions: Modulus hash function, midsquare hash function and folding hash function.
 It is recommended that size of hash table must be prime number

+* Midsquare: take the key, square the key and get the mid value.
+Insert the key in the at the index of mid value
+        Ex: 11*11=121
+        store it at the index 2(mid value)
+        If there are 2 middle elements, take those 2 and store it in that index.
+If that index is not available perform mod

+* Folding: partion the key and take 2 elements for example and add all the partition together.
+Result obtained is the index where the key is stored.
+If the index is not in the range again add the result and store in that index.
+If the key is character/string take ASCII value and perform all the operations.
+Always hash function should give the same result and should avoid collision